Smart Prosthetics: Use of AI and IoT in Prosthetics

 Additive manufacturing is tremendously shaping the human ability to create wearable devices.
-Prosthetic limbs designed and manufactured with the help of 3D printed prosthetics are an attractive option for limb replacement.
-To add new dimensions to its functionality, Troy Baverstock, from Australia’s Griffith University applied the concepts of 3D printing to create an extension for prosthetic legs called limbU.
+Smart Prosthetic limbs designed and manufactured with the help of 3D-printed smart prosthetics are an attractive option for limb replacement.
+To add new dimensions to its functionality, Troy Baverstock, from Australia’s Griffith University applied the concepts of 3D printing to create an extension for smart prosthetic legs called limbU.

 The smart electronics and sensors attached to limbU give the artificial-limb user the advantage of effectively responding to both internal and external stimuli.
 For example- limbU can not only perform daily activities but it can also monitor bodily movements, perform complex activities like browsing the phone, tracking the wearer’s location, and updating the physician about the wearer’s medical info related to rehabilitation.
 To make it even, more attractive, there is a feature to change the outer cover of the extension to match the occasion.

 Iceland-based Össur is a startup that is collaborating with the US-based Alfred Mann Foundation to develop mind-controlled smart prosthetic limbs that is lightweight and has a longer power autonomy.
 If the patient has had orthopedic surgery, Trac Patch could collect data on the patient’s daily activity and movement and communicate these to the doctor.
 This ensures effective care during the recovery phase.
 There is also a provision to encourage and reinforce the patient during the healing phase.